wildit/dpl-provision/README.md

 # Digital Preservation Lab provisioning scripts

-dpl (digital preservation lab) is a virtual machine that comes precloaded with a lot of tools and scripts for digital preservation.
+DPL (digital preservation lab) is a virtual machine that comes preconfigured with tools and scripts for digital preservation.
 The VM is meant for teaching and experimenting.
+The installation has been tested with Virtualbox and Vagrant, for the installation of these tools follow their [documentation.] (https://www.vagrantup.com/docs/installation)

-dpl is based on Ubuntu Desktop 20.04 LTS
+DPL is based on Ubuntu Desktop 20.04 LTS
 Login: vagrant
 PWD: vagrant